 - Educated: A Memoir by Tara Westover - Into Thin Air: A Personal Account of the Mt.
-Everest Disaster by Jon Krakauer - The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander - Nickel and Dimed: On (Not) Getting By in America by Barbara Ehrenreich - I am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban by Malala Yousafzai
+Everest Disaster by Jon Krakauer - The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander - I am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban by Malala Yousafzai

 As you read, record quotes from the texts that are puzzling or poignant, insightful or beautiful, shocking or flabbergasting in your journal.
-You should copy (by hand, in ink) at least FIVE quotes from each selected text.
+You should copy (by hand, in ink) at least FIVE quotes from each selected text, and be sure to include the page numbers where the passages come from.